How many times have you set your mind in the direction of a goal, got pumped about it, maybe even told a few friends… and then let it fizzle out?

 When you think, “This is too hard,” change it to, “This is challenging, but I’m up for it.”
 Your mind believes what you tell it, so make sure you’re feeding it the good stuff.

 Your environment shapes you more than you might realize.
-If your surroundings scream “mediocrity,” guess what kind of results you’re going to get?
+If your surroundings scream “mediocrity,” guess what kind of results you’ll get?
 Yep, mediocre ones.

 Create an environment that screams “success.”
 Surround yourself with reminders of your goal.
 Hang up vision boards, set inspiring wallpapers on your devices, or stick post-it notes with your objectives on your mirror.